 SR Latch using NOR gate

-The SR latch using NOR gate is quite similar in construction and working to the SR NAND latch.
+The SR latch using the NOR logic gate is quite similar in construction and working to the SR NAND latch.
 There are a few difference though.
 This latch, due to the difference in the logic of NAND and NOR, SETS at S=1; R=0 and resets at S=0; R=1.
 Another main difference that the output of the first NOR gate is Q’ and not Q. The outputs interchange their positions in an SR NOR latch.
+This version of the SR latch’s truth table is given below.

 |0||0||No change||No change|